kritan-kaushik/BlackPanther-F450-Banner-Drone/README.md

 # BlackPanther-F450-Banner-Drone
 The BlackPanther F450 Banner Towing UAV is a low-speed advertising platform designed to tow a lightweight banner while maintaining stability under high-drag payload conditions.
-The project focuses on aerodynamic stability, low-speed control optimization, and safe autonomous operation.
+The project focuses on aerodynamic stability, low-speed control optimization, and safe autonomous operation.This was a conceptual/on-paper design project and was not physically built or flight-tested.
+The focus was on feasibility analysis and system design.

 **Project Objectives**